tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 $contact = new Contact();
 ```

-To use the class in a piece of code in a differnt namespace you can refer to it
+To use the class in a piece of code in a different namespace you can refer to
-by it's fully qualified class name (FQCN) like so:
+it by it's fully qualified class name (FQCN) like so:

 ```php
 <?php